Viscosity solutions of Hamilton-Jacobi equation in $RCD(K,\infty)$ spaces and applications to large deviations: Abstract

 \section{Abstract}

-The aim of this paper is twofold. \begin{itemize} \item[-] In the setting of $\RCD(K,\infty)$ metric measure spaces, we derive uniform gradient and Laplacian contraction estimates along solutions of the viscous approximation of the Hamilton-Jacobi equation.
-We use these estimates to prove that, as the viscosity tends to zero, solutions of this equation converge to the evolution driven by the Hopf-Lax formula, in accordance with the smooth case.
+The aim of this paper is twofold. \begin{itemize} \item[-] In the setting of $\RCD(K,\infty)$ metric measure spaces, we derive uniform gradient and Laplacian contraction estimates along solutions of the viscous approximation of the Hamilton--Jacobi equation.
+We use these estimates to prove that, as the viscosity tends to zero, solutions of this equation converge to the evolution driven by the Hopf--Lax formula, in accordance with the smooth case.

-\item[-] We then use such convergence to study the small-time Large Deviation Principle for both the heat kernel and the Brownian motion: we obtain the expected behaviour under the additional assumption that the space is proper. \end{itemize}
+\item[-] We then use such convergence to study the small-time Large Deviation Principle for both the heat kernel and the Brownian motion: we obtain the expected behavior under the additional assumption that the space is proper. \end{itemize}

+As an application of the latter point, we also discuss the $\Gamma$-convergence of the Schr\"odinger problem to the quadratic optimal transport problem in proper $\RCD(K,\infty)$ spaces.